RobG66/Gamelist-Manager/README.md

 - [Buy Me a Coffee](https://buymeacoffee.com/silverballb)

 ---
+ December 19th Part 2!

+  The ArcadDB scraper is weird.
+I noticed something strange and have realized at some point in the last year the api was changed and now to get metadata and all media info is 2 separate scrapes!
+This doesn't make sense, but I can work around the issue by combining the json into 1 return value.
+And why it doesn't make sense is that one scrape returns all the metadata and half of the image links...
+You still need to do the other scrape to get the other image links.
+I'm going to ask the site host why this is before I do anything further.

+---
 December 19th 2025

  Another small update posted tonight.
 Credentials were being stored in windows credential manager and I have changed that to use an encrypted json string that is saved with all the other settings.
 It's more consistent and simpler design.
 I did a bit more cleanup too, it's ongoing WIP.